jeras/TCB/doc/IMPLEMENTATION.md

 # Implementation recommendations

 The aim of this recommendations is to optimize
-Power, Performance, and Area (PPA).
+Power, Performance, and Area (PPA) for subordinate implementations.

 1. Power:
    - minimize toggling, with some focus on high fanout signals,